 What are Competition Terms and Conditions?

 Competition Terms and Conditions are the legal terms that define how you will run a competition.
 These terms include who can enter, what the prize is and when the prize will be drawn.

-Competitions (also known as trade promotions) are used to promote your business and bring your brand to a wider audience.
+Competitions (also known as trade promotions) can be used to promote your business and bring your brand to a wider audience.